freqtrade/freqtrade/docs/advanced-setup.md

 ## Running multiple instances of Freqtrade

-This section will show you how to run multiple bots a the same time, on the same computer (or other devices).
+This section will show you how to run multiple bots a the same time, on the same machine.

 ### Things to consider

 * use different database files.
 * use different telegram Bots (requires 2 different configuration files).
-* use different ports (*applies only when webserver is enabled).
+* use different ports (applies only when webserver is enabled).

 #### Different database files